elexis-eu/lexonomy/INSTALL.md

 - [Download and install the LXML module for Python3](https://lxml.de/installation.html)
 - [Download and install the Markdown module for Python3](https://python-markdown.github.io/)
 - [(Optional) Download and install NodeJS to build the frontend](https://nodejs.org/en/)

+# Configuring your Lexonomy
+The frontend configuration file is `website/config.js`.
+Currently the only setting is the URL of the backend configuration (as `window.API_URL`), which should in most cases be the same as `baseUrl` specified below.
+However, you can point Lexonomy frontend to an arbitrary backend installation.

+By default, backend configuration is located in the file `website/siteconfig.json`, however this can be changed by setting the `$LEXONOMY_SITECONFIG` environmental variable.
+This file contains some configuration options for your Lexonomy installation.
+Let's look at those options you will probably want to change at this stage.

 - In your terminal, go to the `website` directory of the repository:
 ```sh
 cd website